BenetManzanaresSalor/TextRe-Identification/README.md

 ```
 A first version of this project was presented in [B. Manzanares-Salor, D. Sánchez, P. Lison, Automatic Evaluation of Disclosure Risks of Text Anonymization Methods, Privacy in Statistical Databases, 2022](https://doi.org/10.1007/978-3-031-13945-1_12).

 Experimental data was extracted from the [automatic_text_anonymization](https://github.com/fadiabdulf/automatic_text_anonymization) repository, corresponding to the publication [F. Hassan, D. Sanchez, J. Domingo-Ferrer, Utility-Preserving Privacy Protection of Textual Documents via Word Embeddings, IEEE Transactions on Knowledge and Data Engineering, 2021](https://ieeexplore.ieee.org/abstract/document/9419784).
-The exact data files utilized in the experiments are located in the [examples](examples) folder.
+The exact data files utilized in the experiments are located in the [data](data) folder.

 ## Table of Contents
 * [Project structure](#project-structure)